 - How to get a creamy pasta sauce: creaminess is usually difficult to achieve in vegan cooking - especially if you're a new vegan and you don't really know where to start.
 Boiling the pasta in the tomato sauce will result in a creamier sauce.
 This is because the pasta releases starch while boiling, and starch makes the pasta sauce creamy.

-- Wholegrain Sauce: for a wholegrain béchamel alternative, see our recipe for vegan béchamel sauce and sneak in some additional fibre.
-In addition, you can choose wholegrain pasta for a healthier overall meal.
+- Wholegrain Sauce: for a wholegrain béchamel alternative, see our recipe for vegan béchamel sauce and sneak in some additional fiber.
+In addition, you can choose whole grain pasta for a healthier overall meal.

 This vegan pizzaiola pasta bake can be stored in the fridge with a piece of foil or an air-tight lid on top for 2 days.
 It should always be re-heated in the oven before serving.